 The unique element of bpm’online is it offers both BPM and CRM functions in one system.
 You can design, automate, track, and manage business processes, view details of customers’ purchase behavior, and forecast sales plans more effectively.
 The app has been designed for the needs of medium-sized businesses and large enterprises in advertising, banking, real estate, retail, consultancy, private investment, distribution, telecommunications, legal, pharma and other industries.
 As usual, we recommend you sign up for bpm’online free trial first to check if the range of reatures offered by this solution is actually what your company is looking for.

 Insightly is a robust CRM app that you can use to manage leads, organizations, contacts, suppliers, vendors, and partners.
 You can view all information about a lead or contact including background, events, email history, projects, and opportunities.

 Insightly offers social media integration and you simply need to enter a contact’s email address and the system will detect all social media profiles related to the email address.
 You can view content and your contact’s public LinkedIn profile.
 Plus, you can explore your contact’s public profile information on Facebook, Klout, Picasa, FourSquare and other popular social channel s where the contact has participated.

 The unique element of Insightly is it offers CRM and project management in a single app to help you manage and control your customer relationship at every stage.
 This solution can be used by small businesses, growing companies, and large enterprises in advertising and media, manufacturing, IT consulting and other industries.
-If you need more information about this software you can sign up for Insightly free trial here.

 6. Zoho CRM